← All Growth Audits

 Methodology & Data Sources

-This audit is based entirely on publicly available data: the live anglera.com site, Google index status ("site:anglera.com"), YC directory listing, LinkedIn profiles, and direct testing of 12 AI search queries across ChatGPT and Perplexity (April 2026).
+This audit is based entirely on publicly available data: the live anglera.com site, Google index status ("site:anglera.com"), YC directory listing, LinkedIn profiles, and direct testing of 12 AI search queries across two engines — ChatGPT and Perplexity — conducted April 12–15, 2026.

 A key limitation: anglera.com uses client-side JavaScript rendering (CSR), which means external crawlers — including ours — see a mostly empty HTML shell.
 This audit reflects what search engines and AI bots see, not what a logged-in user sees.
 Some content and features may exist behind the JS layer that we couldn't evaluate.